Hope for patients with brain and spine conditions

 Key projects

-We found that drugs given through the nose can travel directly to the brain through the brain cells responsible for the sense of smell.
+We found that drugs given through the nose can travel directly to the brain along the nerves of brain cells responsible for the sense of smell.
 This drastically changed the way we can treat all brain and spine disorders, allowing us to non-invasively give nerve growth proteins, peptides and therapeutic cells.